 Delia Stevens is a percussionist, musician and composer who performs across multiple genres and instruments.
 Her work has been described by Evan Davies, BBC Radio 4, as “a toe-tapping challenge to the unthinking extension of artificial intelligence running our lives."

 *Unfortunately Delia Stevens is no longer taking part in this year's Sound Generator programme due to health reasons.*

 What is it?

 Each artist will have access to the Sound Generator Network with support sessions from a range of exceptional mentors.
-These include leading creative, technical, communication and funding professionals.
-Plus programme directors across a range of organisations, together with the Sound UK team.
-The artists will also have regular opportunities to meet other Sound Generator artists online to share ideas and learn from each other.
+From leading creative, technical, communication and funding professionals to programme directors and the Sound UK team.
+The artists will also have regular opportunities to meet other Sound Generator artists to share ideas and learn from each other.